jhsu802701/rails_from_scratch_rails5/09-06-users_edit.md

 # rubocop:enable Metrics/AbcSize
 # rubocop:enable Metrics/MethodLength
 ```
 * Enter the command "test1".
+All 5 integration tests fail because the "Edit Settings" link is unavailable.

 ### Header
 * Replace the user portion of the file app/views/layouts/_header.html.erb with the following: